-Techsmith Relay allows you to record a presentation/video on your device, which is then uploaded to the Podcast Video Portal.
-Please note that Relay videos are visible to all staff and students when they are automatically published, however you can move them to a different area and change visibility settings after they have been published.
+Techsmith Relay allows the user to record a presentation/video on your device, which is then uploaded to the Podcast Video Portal.
+Please note that Relay videos are visible to all staff and students when they are automatically published, however you can change visibility settings after they have been published.

-Use this guide to find out more about TechSmith Relay.
+Use this TechSmith Relay guide to find out more.